Vyral/base-template/_drafts/what-todays-changing-market-means-for-you.md

 {% include youtube.html %}

-You’ve probably heard that our market is changing, so today I’d like to share three specific developments that best represent what’s happening now.
+<center>You’ve probably heard that our market is changing, so today I’d like to share three specific developments that best represent what’s happening now.</center>

 The market is undergoing a few key changes right now, and I’d like to highlight three of the most important developments for you today.